Speleo 2017, to be held in Sydney, Australia, in 2017 (23 – 29 July).

 The International Union of Speleology (UIS) conducts the International Congress of Speleology (ICS) every 4 years in the host country selected by the General Assembly of delegates from the UIS member Nations.

-The next International Congress of Speleology (17th ICS) will be held in Sydney, Australia, from 23 to 29 July 2017.
+The next International Congress of Speleology (17th ICS) will be held from 23 to 29 July 2017.

-The venue selected is the Panthers Event Centre, suburb of Penrith, western Sydney, Australia.
+Sydney Australia; The venue selected is the Panthers Event Centre, in the western Sydney suburb of Penrith.

 The Australian Speleological Federation Inc (ASF), as the peak caving body in Australia, is honoured to host the 17th ICS in 2017 on behalf of the UIS.

 ASF is involving other relevant organisations.
 Supporting organisations are currently Australasian Cave and Karst Management Association Inc (ACKMA) and the New Zealand Speleological Society (NZSS).